Biopython: Genome diagrams

 The GenomeDiagram module provides methods of visualising sequences within Biopython.
 Sequences can be drawn in a linear or circular form (see Figure 3), and many output formats are supported, including PDF and PNG.
 Diagrams are created by making tracks and then adding sequence features to those tracks.
 By looping over a sequence's features and using their attributes to decide if and how they are added to the diagram's tracks, one can exercise much control over the appearance of the final diagram.
 Cross-links can be drawn between different tracks, allowing one to compare multiple sequences in a single diagram.

 Macromolecular structure

 The Bio.PDB module can load molecular structures from PDB and mmCIF files, and was added to Biopython in 2003.
 The Structure object is central to this module, and it organises macromolecular structure in a hierarchical fashion: Structure objects contain Model objects which contain Chain objects which contain Residue objects which contain Atom objects.
 Disordered residues and atoms get their own classes, DisorderedResidue and DisorderedAtom, that describe their uncertain positions.

 Using Bio.PDB, one can navigate through individual components of a macromolecular structure file, such as examining each atom in a protein.
 Common analyses can be carried out, such as measuring distances or angles, comparing residues and calculating residue depth.

+>>> # This script parses a PDB file to print the first model’s chain IDs and extract coordinates of atoms in the 100th residue of each chain.
+It demonstrates navigating protein structure hierarchy and accessing specific residue data.